-AT MUSIC TREE YOU CAN FIND ONE-TO-ONE OR GROUP SESSIONS FOR PEOPLE OF ALL AGES.
+AT MUSIC TREE YOU CAN FIND ONE-TO-ONE OR GROUP SESSIONS FOR CHILDREN AND PEOPLE OF ALL AGES.

 After an initial assessment (usually 3-4 sessions) to determine an individual’s strengths, needs and musical interests; music interventions are planned to address determined goal areas.
 Families are asked to be involved in the assessment and goal-setting process, and meetings are held to discuss and view footage of patient progress.

-SESSIONS ARE TYPICALLY HELD IN OUR CLINIC SPACE.
+SESSIONS ARE TYPICALLY HELD AT THE CHILDREN/CLIENT’s HOUSE.

 Services may also be provided in schools, hospitals, community centres.